 The body can eliminate many of them, but dietary antioxidants can help.
 Learn more about antioxidants here.

 The sections below discuss the specific health benefits of broccoli in more detail.

 Reducing the risk of cancer

-Cruciferous vegetables contain a range of antioxidants, which may help prevent the type of cell damage that leads to cancer.
+Cruciferous vegetables contain a range of antioxidants, which

 One of these is sulforaphane, which is a sulfur-containing compound that gives cruciferous vegetables their bitter bite.